Fanny Chung

 HIGHLIGHTS

-• Authored the book, Music and Play in Early Childhood Education: Teaching Music in Hong Kong, China and the World [Scopus-indexed book], published by Springer in 2022.
+• Published the book, Music and Play in Early Childhood Education: Teaching Music in Hong Kong, China and the World [Scopus-indexed book], published by Springer/Palgrave MacMillan.
+(249 pages)

-• Authored the book, Transmission of Cantonese Opera amidst COVID-19 Pandemic Crisis, published by Chung Hwa Book Co. in 2023.
+• Published the book, Transmission of Cantonese Opera Performance amidst COVID-19 Pandemic Crisis, published by Chung Hwa Book.
+(248 pages)

-• Published articles in top-tier international journals: SSCI, AHCI, Scimago Q1, and Scopus indexed.
+• Published articles in top-tier international refereed journals: SSCI, AHCI, and Q1.

-• Won six competitive research grants within the past few years, including a GRF (Score: 4.5) funded by RGC in 2021, a Lord Wilson Heritage Trust grant funded by the Hong Kong SAR government in 2021, a TDLEG grant on the application of a peer-learning approach from UGC in 2020, two research direct grants in 2019 and 2023, and a publication subvention grant in 2022 funded by Faculty of Arts, CUHK.
+• Won publicly-funded research grants, including GRF funded by RGC, Lord Wilson Heritage Trust grant funded by the Hong Kong SAR government, TDLEG grant from UGC, as well as research direct grants and publication subvention grant funded by the Chinese University of Hong Kong.

-• Won “Outstanding Research Practice Project” for the project “Creation, Play: The Joint Exhibition of Xiqu Posters”, from the China Arts Management Society in 2019.
+• Won “Outstanding Research Practice Project” for the project “Creation and Play”, from the China Arts Management Society.

 Biography

-Fanny Ming-yan CHUNG is an Assistant Professor of the B.A.
-Programme in Cultural Management, in the field of music and arts management at the Chinese University of Hong Kong (CUHK).
-She holds doctoral and master’s degrees in music from the University of Bristol (the UK) and the Hong Kong Baptist University, respectively and a bachelor’s degree from the University of Manitoba (Canada).
-Aligning with the interdisciplinary nature of cultural management, her scholarly interests are interdisciplinary, focusing on the interlinked areas of cultural management and musicology.
-Her broader research interests include Cantonese opera as an intangible cultural heritage (ICH), Cantonese opera and technology, music management, music and society, music in early years, and outreach and education in performing arts.
+Fanny Ming-yan CHUNG is an Assistant Professor in the B.A.
+Programme in Cultural Management at the Chinese University of Hong Kong (CUHK).
+She holds a doctoral degree and a master’s degree specializing in Music and Music Education, from the University of Bristol and Hong Kong Baptist University, along with a bachelor’s degree in Music and Economics from the University of Manitoba.
+Her scholarly interests are interdisciplinary, focusing on the interlinked areas of cultural management, music and music education, community arts and music, and cultural policy.

-Recently, Chung has published two single-authored research monographs in 2022 and 2023.
-Her new book, entitled Music and Play in Early Childhood Education: Teaching Music in Hong Kong, China and the World, provides critical insights into the interplay of cultural policy and educational practices by elucidating the trajectory of early childhood music education system, explicitly problematizing the theoretical foundations of policies such as play-based learning (PBL) and values education in early childhood through music in Hong Kong, China and across the globe.
+Recently, Chung has published two single-authored books.
+Her monograph, entitled Music and Play in Early Childhood Education: Teaching Music in Hong Kong, China and the World, published by Springer/Palgrave MacMillan, provides critical insights into the interplay of cultural policy and educational practices by elucidating the trajectory of early childhood music education system, explicitly problematizing the theoretical foundations of policies such as play-based learning and values education in early childhood through music in Hong Kong, China and across the globe.
 Grounded from her extensive empirical-based research, the book makes a theoretical and practical contribution by offering a new conceptual model of music teacher education within a globally resonant framework.

-Chung’s another recently published book Transmission of Cantonese Opera in Hong Kong amidst COVID-19 Pandemic Crisis (a research output of the funded research project awarded by the Hong Kong SAR government) critically examines the interconnection of public health crisis, heritagization, and transmission of Cantonese opera.
-This book contributes to an in-depth understanding of the impacts of COVID-19 pandemic on the Cantonese opera industry through extensive fieldwork, documentary analysis, and interviews with 68 Cantonese opera practitioners.
-Through an extensive study that spanned almost three years amidst the pandemic outbreak, the scholarly research presented in this book makes evidence-based recommendations for stakeholders regarding policymaking, transmission, and future development of Cantonese opera.
+Chung’s another recently published research-based book Transmission of Cantonese Opera in Hong Kong amidst COVID-19 Pandemic Crisis, contributes to an understanding of the impacts of the global pandemic on the cultural and creative industries through the lens of the Cantonese opera sector.
+Through an extensive research that spanned almost three years, the scholarly research makes evidence-based recommendations for stakeholders regarding policymaking, artistic practice, art-technology, and the future development of the creative industry.

-Currently, Chung is working on three funded research projects, including the project on investigating the implementation of education policy in music awarded by General Research Grant (GRF) of Research Grant Council (RGC); the research project on examining the transmission of Cantonese opera amidst global health crisis awarded by the Lord Wilson Heritage Fund (LWHF) of the Hong Kong SAR government; and the research project exploring the mediation of traditions and globalized modernity through the lens of technology adoption in the preservation of Cantonese opera, awarded by the Research Direct Grant of Faculty of Arts, the Chinese University of Hong Kong.
+Currently, Chung is working on three funded research projects, including the project on investigating the implementation of cultural and education policy in music awarded by General Research Grant (GRF) of Research Grant Council (RGC); the research project on examining the development of creative industry amidst global health crisis, through the lens of Chinese opera, awarded by the Lord Wilson Heritage Fund (LWHF) of the Hong Kong SAR government; and the research project exploring art-technology adoption in performing arts, awarded by the Research Direct Grant of Faculty of Arts, the Chinese University of Hong Kong.

 Main Research Interests